-Society of Khasi tribes
+Society of Khasi Tribes

-The Khasi are an endogamous tribe who are divided into exogamous clans which are again subdivided into exogamous matrilocal families.
+The Khasis are an endogamous tribe who are divided into exogamous clans which are again subdivided into exogamous matrilocal families.
 The exogamous clans are Lyngoh, Kharkongor, Diengdoh, Sohkhler, Marbaniang and syiemlich who trace their descent from respective female ancestress.
-Inter marriage between them is allowed.
+Inheritance of property takes place only through the female line.
+The Khasi clans provide a good example of social organisation which is based on clans.

 Marriage has both a religious and a social aspect among the Khasi tribes.
 Monogamy is the common form of marriage.
-Polygamy and polyandry are not known among them.
-As their society is matriarchal all the earning of males and females are owned jointly and administered by the head woman.
+Inter marriage between them is allowed.
+As their society is matriarchal, all the earning of males and females are owned jointly and administered by the head woman.
 Property is inherited from mother to daughter.
 Khasi family life is woven into religious rituals and ceremonies.
 In some cases it has seen that women act as religious and secular chiefs.

-Economic life of Khasi tribes
+Economic Life of Khasi Tribes

-Religion of Khasi tribes
+Religion of Khasi Tribes

 As far as religion is considered the Khasis are monotheistic.
 They do, however, invoke God by various names according to the need of the moment.
 Besides adapting to the indigenous practices of the Khasi religion, these people are Presbyterians.
 Majority of the Khasi have adopted Christianity though they are rooted in their traditional religion too.
 Besides Hinduism, Islam and Jainism are also practiced respectively.
 A small number of them are Buddhists and Sikhs also.

-Festivals of Khasi tribes
+Festivals of Khasi Tribes

 Khasis celebrate many festivals with the help of ritualistic dance performances.
 Dance and music form an integral part of Khasi Life.
 'Phawar' is one of the basic forms of Khasi music.